orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/02-Whirlpool Management/01-Create Pool.md

 ### Launching a Token Pair with a Splash Pool

 Suppose you want to launch a new memecoin and pair it with USDC.
-You can use `createSplashPoolInstructions()` to set up the pool quickly with a given initial price.
+You can leverage the simplicity of Splash Pools to quickly set up the pool with an initial price.
 This is ideal if you want to keep things simple and start earning trading fees with minimal configuration.
 For example, if a development team is building a launchpad for memecoins, Splash Pools are an ideal solution.

 ### Creating a Concentrated Liquidity Pool for Efficiency

-If you want to maximize capital efficiency, use `createConcentratedLiquidityPool()` to define specific price ranges for your liquidity.
+If you want to maximize capital efficiency, you can use the flexibility of Concentrated Liquidity Pools to define specific price ranges for your liquidity.
 This approach is beneficial when you expect price movements within certain bounds and want to concentrate liquidity accordingly.
 For example, a DeFi protocol might use a Concentrated Liquidity Pool to facilitate a stablecoin-stablecoin pair, where the price is expected to remain within a tight range.
 By concentrating liquidity in this range, the protocol can maximize returns for liquidity providers and reduce slippage for traders.

 ## 4. Next Steps

 After creating a liquidity pool, the pool is still empty and requires liquidity for people to trade against.
-To make the pool functional, open a position and add liquidity at a ratio that matches the current price.
+To make the pool functional, open a position and add liquidity.
 This enables traders to swap between tokens and helps you start earning fees.